What is the Kano Model?

 The model identifies five categories of potential customer reactions to a new feature, ranging from dissatisfaction, to indifference, all the way up to what many call customer delight or excitement features.

-How the Kano Model Works
+How Does the Kano Model Work?

 Using the Kano Model, product teams pull together a list of potential new features vying for development resources and space on the roadmap.
 The team will then weigh these features according to two competing criteria: